Dynamic Memory Allocation

 Dynamic memory allocation for tasks (which are likely to consume the most memory) were an exception to the scenario above.
 FreeRTOS would use a separate memory allocation function to guarantee that dynamic memory allocate for a task was always placed in internal RAM.

-Allowing FreeRTOS objects (such as queues and semaphores) to be placed in external RAM becomes an issue if those objects are accessed while the cache is disabled (such as during SPI Flash write operations) and would lead to a cache access errors (see Fatal Errors for more details).
+Allowing FreeRTOS objects (such as queues and semaphores) to be placed in external RAM becomes an issue if those objects are accessed while the cache is disabled (such as during SPI flash write operations) and would lead to a cache access errors (see Fatal Errors for more details).

 Therefore, FreeRTOS has been updated to always use internal memory (i.e., DRAM) for dynamic memory allocation.
 Calling FreeRTOS creation functions (e.g.,

-For users that previously relied on CONFIG_SPIRAM_USE to place FreeRTOS objects into external memory, this change will lead to increased usage of internal memory due the FreeRTOS objects now being allocated there.
+If you previously relied on CONFIG_SPIRAM_USE to place FreeRTOS objects into external memory, this change will lead to increased usage of internal memory due the FreeRTOS objects now being allocated there.

 Manually allocate external memory for those objects using